mfamador/gitops-demo/README.md

 [![e2e](https://github.com/mfamador/gitops-demo/workflows/e2e/badge.svg)](https://github.com/mfamador/gitops-demo/actions)
 [![license](https://img.shields.io/github/license/mfamador/gitops-demo.svg)](https://github.com/mfamador/gitops-demo/blob/main/LICENSE)

+_For the original example see [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example)._

+---

+# Scenario

-For this example we assume a scenario with two clusters: staging and production.
+For this example we assume a scenario with two clusters: staging and production, both having multiple regions each.
 The end goal is to leverage Flux and Kustomize to manage both clusters while minimizing duplicated declarations.

 We will configure Flux to install, test and upgrade a demo app using